 4 Shutter Myths Dispelled04/03/2017Holly Perron We spend a lot of time talking to homeowners about shutters in Boston.
-And though it may come as a surprise, when we speak with people across Beantown, we hear the same few myths about shutters repeated.
-Let’s take a few moments to expose some oft-repeated myths surrounding shutters so you’re able to make the right choice for your space when looking into new window treatments.
-Myth: Shutters Are Easy to Install Yourself Lots of home design projects are simple enough to do on your own in just one day.
+And though it may come as a surprise, when we talk to people across Beantown, we hear the same few myths about shutters repeated.
+Let’s take a few moments to expose some oft-repeated myths surrounding shutters so that you’re able to make the right choice for your space when looking into new window treatments.
+Myth: Shutters Are Easy to Install Yourself Lots of home design projects are simple enough to do on your own in a single day.
 Putting in shutters might not be one of them, however.
-Putting in new shutters can be difficult from the beginning, as the measurements of the dimensions of your windows have to be incredibly precise to ensure a smooth and tight fit, as well as to ensure that your windows can still open and close.
+Putting in new shutters can be hard from the beginning, as the measurements of the dimensions of your windows have to be incredibly precise to ensure a smooth and tight fit, as well as to ensure that your windows are able to open and close.
 Depending on what the shutters are made of, from Polywood® shutters to reclaimed wood shutters, hoisting big shutter panels and installing them level may be a rough task.
 If a single step of the process is done incorrectly, you may end up with uneven shutters or frequent drafts from ill-fitting weather-stripping.
 Myth: Shutters Make Your Home Look Dim Less-informed home designers might shy away from shutters, believing they’ll make a space look dark or dimly lit.
 This myth most likely stems from inexperience with shutters.
 Think of this: sunlight will always enter into your home from an angle.
 An interior shutter will allow you to alter that angle by adjusting their louvers, granting you more effective control over amount of light that comes in.
 And don’t forget, shutters can still swing completely open to let in as much light as you could want.
 Myth: Shutters Are Expensive It’s true that shutters aren’t as cheap as your run of the mill blinds from a hardware store.
 But this myth has to do with how you think about shutters.
-If you think about them as just a simple decoration that isn’t expected to survive more than a year or two, then yes, shutters can be a little expensive.
-But shutters are a lasting part of your house, and come with several benefits: shutters are energy efficient and can lower your monthly HVAC bills, they can increase your home value, and shutters can last a lifetime, unlike blinds–which will have to be replaced often over time.
+If you think about them as just a simple decoration that isn’t expected to last more than a year or two, then yes, shutters can be a little expensive.
+But shutters are a lasting part of your house, and come with several benefits: shutters are energy efficient and can lower your monthly HVAC bills, they can increase your home value, and shutters are able to last a lifetime, unlike blinds–which will have to be replaced often over time.
 Myth: Shutters Only Work In Older Homes Perhaps the name “plantation shutters” has something to do with the myth that shutters are an “old-timey” treatment, but it definitely isn’t accurate.
 While shutters were frequently used in older home styles throughout the years, their crisp, clean lines and neutral shades makes it so they fit in just as well with more chic, up-to-date designs.
 Interior shutters are the ultimate in versatile window treatments.
 Myth: Sunburst Shutters Boston Won’t Offer Design Consultations Ok, this one isn’t a popular myth–just making sure you’re paying attention.
 The Sunburst Shutters Boston team is always ready to come out to your home for a complimentary, no-strings-attached window design consultation.
-Just call 781-352-2205 or fill the form below to get started on learning the truth about what shutters can offer you.
+Just call 781-352-2205 or fill the form below to begin learning the truth about what shutters can offer you.